 Our primary source of cash from operating activities was the sale of services to our customers in the normal course of business.
 Our primary uses of cash for operating activities were payments for selling, general, and administrative expenses, payments for direct costs necessary to conduct training programs, payments to suppliers for materials used in training manuals sold, and to fund working capital needs.
-Our cash provided by operating activities during the two quarters ended February 28, 2018 totaled \$9.4 million compared with \$6.8 million in the first half of fiscal 2017.
-The improvement in cash flows from operating activities was primarily attributable to improved operating results when compared with the prior year.
-While we are required to defer AAP and other subscription revenues over the lives of the underlying contracts, we invoice the entire contract amount and collect the associated receivable at the inception of the agreement.
-Our cash flows during the first quarter of each fiscal year are also routinely impacted by payments of seasonally high accrued liability (primarily due to year-end bonuses) and accounts payable balances.
+Our cash provided by operating activities during the first three quarters ended May 31, 2018 totaled \$8.6 million compared with \$11.7 million in the first three quarters of fiscal 2017.
+The decrease was primarily due to cash used to support changes in working capital when compared with the prior year, including the deferral of AAP subscription revenues.
+Although we are required to defer AAP and other subscription revenues over the lives of the underlying contracts, we invoice the entire contract amount and collect the associated receivable at the inception of the agreement.